fccpt/li3_captcha/README.md

 ## Configuration

-Create a controller and add the foollowing code :
+Create a controller and add the foollowing code:

+        //at the top of controller file add
+        use li3_captcha\controllers\CaptchaController;

+        //inside your public function
         $captcha = new CaptchaController(array('request' => $this->request));

         if ($this->request->data && $captcha->_checkCaptcha()){